sagemath/trac_to_gh/Issue 8527.md

 # Issue 8527: libcocoa-0.9930 indicates its sucessfully installed when it has not.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8527

 Original creator: drkirkby